The beautiful irises of South Florida include African, walking, blue flag, and one called blackberry lily.

 The classic upright foliage fans out and complements other textures and plant growth patterns.
 Some have wider leaves, others are more narrow.

-African Iris (Dietes vegeta) - also known as "Butterfly Iris" - is probably the best known in South Florida landscapes.
+African Iris (Dietes vegeta) - also known as "Butterfly Iris" (pictured above) - is probably the best known in South Florida landscapes.

 Its thin, willowy, upright leaves grow in a clump that forms a grass-like mound about 2-1/2 feet tall.

 This plant blooms on and off all year with bright white flowers dabbed with lavender and gold.
 Another lesser-used variety has small, soft yellow flowers with a purplish-red center.

 Walking Iris (Neomarica spp.) is so named because, as the flower stalk gradually leans low to the ground, it roots and "walks."

 These plants come in flower colors of yellow, white and blue.